 How to Treat Alcohol Burns

-Alcohol is not a corrosive chemical so ordinary isopropyl alcohol does not cause burns when used.
+Alcohol is not a corrosive chemical, so ordinary rubbing alcohol does not burn the skin 2.
 However, one may get burned if alcohol catches fire and touches the skin.
-The right treatment for alcohol burns depends on the severity of the injury.
-Minor burns or first-degree burns damage only the outer skin layer and may heal within a few days.
-Major burns such as second- or third-degree burns affect the layers and tissues under the skin and may appear swollen and wet, and develop painful blisters, or in severe cases charred the skin black.
+The treatment for alcohol burns depends on the severity of the injury.
+Minor, or first-degree, burns damage only the outer skin layer and usually heal within a few days 1.
+More severe burns, including second- and third-degree burns, affect the deeper skin layers.

 Rinse the affected area under cool, running water for 20 minutes to remove any remaining alcohol from the skin.
 If alcohol splashed into the eyes, flush them with water immediately.